kk289/Java-findElements-Xpath/README.md

 <br>

 The program runs successfully.
 It print out all information including how many rows (data) are there under the selected header.
-From testing part, it found the "HTML Tutorial" under "Top Tutorial" header.
+For testing part, it found the "HTML Tutorial" under "Top Tutorial" header.

 We can also input some other name like "nepal Tutorial" which is not listed there, and we should expect the following result.